— Read first

 California SB-553 went into effect July 1, 2024 and requires virtually every California employer to maintain a written Workplace Violence Prevention Plan, a Violent Incident Log, and an annual training program.
 But compliance is the floor, not the ceiling.
 A WVPP that satisfies an auditor's checklist is not the same as a program that interrupts a threat pathway before violence occurs.

 The difference between a compliant plan and an effective program is the methodology underneath it.
-Our approach is grounded in behavioral threat assessment science — specifically the WAVR-21 framework, the most trusted structured professional judgment instrument in the field — combined with the enterprise security program experience to turn that methodology into organizational practice.
+Our approach is grounded in behavioral threat assessment science — applied through the KTI-W (Kestralis Threat Indicators – Workplace), our proprietary structured professional judgment instrument — combined with the enterprise security program experience to turn that methodology into organizational practice.

 When the permanent Cal/OSHA standard is adopted by end of 2026, every existing plan will need to be reviewed and updated.
 Organizations that built their programs on a solid foundation now will manage that transition as a minor update.
 Organizations that downloaded a template and called it done will face a full rebuild — often on deadline and without the internal expertise to do it correctly.